Xiaomai95/backend---Header-Parser-Microservice/README.md

 ## Key Features:

-- API Endpoint: GET /api/:whoami? : parses a ==:whoami== object which is then used to request ==headers== from the client.
+- API Endpoint: GET `/api/:whoami?` : parses a ==:whoami== object which is then used to request ==headers== from the client.

-- Error Handling: if GET request fails a JSON object with an error message is sent in respone.
+- Error Handling: if GET request fails a JSON object with an error message is sent in response.

 ## Example Resposes:
 `/api/whoami` => `{"ipaddress":"::ffff:159.20.14.100","language":"en-US,en;q=0.5",